Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️My wife backed me up over my decision to quit my job.

+**call into question**: to make people uncertain about whether something is right, good, or true.

+✒️Some called into question whether or not the developers of Palword, Pocketpair Inc, would come under fire.

 ## adjective phrase

 **brick and mortar**: relating to or being a traditional business serving customers in a building as contrasted to an online business.